LunarG/VulkanSamples/BUILD.md

 - vulkaninfo: report GPU properties
 - cube: a textured spinning cube
 - smoke/smoke: A "smoke" test using a more complex Vulkan demo

+You can select which WSI subsystem is used to build the demos using a cmake option called DEMOS_WSI_SELECTION.
+Supported options are XCB (default), XLIB, WAYLAND, and MIR.
+Note that you must build using the corresponding BUILD_WSI_*_SUPPORT enabled at the base repo level (all SUPPORT options are ON by default).
+For instance, creating a build that will use Xlib to build the demos, your cmake command line might look like:

+cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=Debug -DDEMOS_WSI_SELECTION=XLIB

 ## Windows System Requirements